WebhookSupport/webhook/README.md

 ## Before Running the Project

-- Set githubToken as an environment variable with a value that corresponds to a GitHub Token (ex- export githubToken=xxxxxxxxxx)
+- Set githubToken as an environment variable with a value that corresponds to a GitHub Token (ex- export githubToken=xxxxxxxxxx) - [GitHub Token Creation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
+- Set githubUserName as an environment variable with a value that corresponds to the username you want to mention in the issue created (ex - export githubUserName=xxxxxxx)

 ## Useful commands